joshua-jfrog/bower-art-resolver/README.md

 ## Usage

-Use the client to install packages from Artifactory, e.g. `bower install bootstrap`
+Use the client to install packages from Artifactory, e.g. `bower-art install bootstrap`